cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 3. Compare:
     - Adjacencies
     - Orientations
-    - Whether allowing latent confounders changes conclusions
+    - The effect of allowing latent confounders

-This helps clarify what different algorithm families are doing.
+This can clarify how different algorithm families behave on the same data.

 ---